-Definition/Specification A computer algorithm to insure consistency and reproducibility and to be able to call it a real standard.
+Definition/Specification An arbitrary computer algorithm to ensure consistency and reproducibility and to be able to call it a real standard.
+There really is no written standard Software is the implementation

 What "is" the InChl standard?

 The InChI standard programmed into the algorithm is an arbitrary decision as to how structures are handled.
 In most cases there is total agreement (e.g., methane).
 In cases of more complex molecules where there is not agreement among chemists, one representation is chosen.
 As long as the arbitrarily chosen representation is properly programmed, one will always get the SAME result using it - which is what a standard is!